 But he’s not solely responsible for the hitting.

-When we deal with siblings fighting – particularly hitting by one sibling – we have a two-pronged problem.
+When we wonder how to stop siblings from fighting – particularly hitting by one sibling – we have a two-pronged problem.

 Yes, we need to address the hitting behavior first in terms of: